cloudmesh-community/fa18-516-19/project-report/report.md

 One Apache mode that is recommended to install is the spamhaus mod.
 The purpose of the mod is to block black listed URL's.
-This list was created and is maintained by Spamhaus .
-According to Spamhause  they are [9]
+This list was created and is maintained by Spamhaus.
+According to Spamhause they are

-> "an international nonprofit organization that tracks spam and
+> an international nonprofit organization that tracks spam and
 > related cyber threats such as phishing, malware and  botnets,
 > provides realtime actionable and highly accurate threat intelligence
 > to the Internet's major networks, corporations and security vendors,
-> ..." (:o: retrieved 2018)
+> ... [fa18-516-19-www-spamhause]

 <https://www.spamhaus.org/organization/>